 – Lloyds Bank Corporate Markets plc

-The KID is a stand-alone, standardised document prepared for each investment, at the product level, and whose form and content is governed by mandatory rules set out in the PRIIPs Regulation and its underlying rules & guidance.
-A KID can be up to a maximum of 3 sides of A4-sized paper and may refer to where detailed information can be found.
+The KID is a stand-alone, standardised document prepared for each investment and whose form and content is governed by mandatory rules set out in the PRIIPs Regulation and its underlying rules & guidance.
+They are generic disclosures for each different type of PRIIP providing consumer-friendly, consistent and clear information to help Retail Investors to better understand and compare the key features, risk, rewards and costs of different PRIIPs provided by those selling them.
+A KID can be up to a maximum of 3 sides of A4-sized paper.
 Each KID contains generic disclosures for each different type of PRIIP, which is presented in a pre-determined sequence of sections.
 The sections are:

 - What is this product?

 - What are the risks and what could I get in return?

 - What happens if Lloyds Bank is unable to pay out?

 - How long should I hold it and can I take money out early?

 - How can I complain?

 Cylinder Option (PDF, 360KB)

 Cylinder Plus (PDF, 374KB)